verweypaolo/tang-nano-9k-matcher/README.md

-*using* UART as a transport for something more interesting: a reactive market-matching engine that receives buy/sell orders as multi-byte messages, matches them against a resting order book — including partial fills — and reports back the outcome, all inside FPGA fabric, with no soft CPU involved.
+*using* UART as a transport for something more interesting: a reactive market-matching engine that receives buy/sell orders as multi-byte messages, matches them against a resting order book — including partial fills — and reports back the outcome over the same serial link, all inside FPGA fabric, with no soft CPU involved.

 ## Scope